ltonetwork/event-chain/README.md

 The code is analysed using [PHPStan](https://phpstan) (static code analyses) and [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) (coding statyle).

+Before running the test for the first time run `bin/codecept build`.

 Testing is done using the [Codeception test framework](https://codeception.com/).
 The project contains unit and api tests.